Now you can indulge your craving for roast potatoes when it's sweltering outside without heating up the entire kitchen. You're welcome.

 You've had grilled fish tacos.
 But have you had tipsy fish tacos suffused with tequila?
 That's what we thought.

 "Wow!"
 "Off-the-charts good!"
 "Divine."
 "Amazingly juicy and tender."
 "A definite keeper."
-That's what folks are saying about these grilled and subtly spiced chops.
-Sorta makes you want to try 'em, eh?
+That's what we're hearing about these subtly and beguilingly spiced chops.

 Slightly spicy with a hint of sweet.
 Not to mention oh so satisfying.
 And did we mention fast and easy?